owebster/MS2-Welcome-to-Wales/README.md

    * Tested with Lighthouse to improve and fix accessibility concerns

 ## Scope
-I built this project to the schedule that was generated on the Code Institute schedule generator which is ahead of the hard deadline for this project (soft-deadline: 19th January 2021, hard-deadline: 2nd Febuary 2021).
+I built this project to the schedule that was generated on the Code Institute schedule generator which is ahead of the hard deadline for this project (soft-deadline: 19th January 2021, hard-deadline: 2nd February 2021).
 This meant that it has been my priority to build this website to in line with my soft deadline, to ensure that I am ahead of schedule and maintain a good pace.
 Initially I had a plan to build another website for this project, based on a scheduling site.
 However I quickly realised that it would not meet the requirements of this assignment and therefore went to my second idea which was this travel site which I was able to incorporate more features that showed JS usage and also usage of APIs.
 I am happy to report that I feel as though I have built a website that meets the criteria that was provided to me as well as utilising the knowledge I have learnt so far all with providing the timeframe even though I am studying part time.